hadfieldn/browser-sync-propagation-test/README.md

 ## BrowserSync Event-Propagation Demo

-Simple test that shows how browser-sync propagates events among all windows it is serving.
+Simple test that shows how BrowserSync propagates events among all windows it is serving.